 Day 3: London classics

-Day 4: British Museum and the best sights of London
+Day 4: British Museum and other great places to visit in London

 Day 5: Off-beat London

-If you are just getting in from the other side of the world, you should take it easy on your first day in town.
-Make your way to your hotel (I will explain how to get from the airport to the center of London in the practical information section at the end of this post), take a shower and a power nap, then head out for some easygoing activities.
+If you are traveling from outside of Europe, you will likely be very tired after a long flight and you should take it easy on your first day in town.
+Make your way to your hotel, take a shower and a power nap, then head out for some fun activities that don’t require much energy.

 Option 1: Guided food tour